mohammedari/stm32f3discovery-test/README.md

 A test makefile project of stm32f3discovery.
 This project contains LED flashing sample code, serial communication sample code, makefile, linker script, gdb script and openocd script.

+This project is written in C++ language and tested with "GNU Tools for ARM Embedded Processors" toolchain.
+Included source codes have dependencies on libstdc++_s and boost library.

+More simple version project (written in C language) is now available at [here]( https://github.com/mohammedari/stm32f3discovery-test-c)

 Build and Debug Steps
 ------